IOleg-crypto/WPFTuneForge/README.md

 ## Features

-- Audio playback with support for common audio formats (MP3) ⚠️
+- Audio playback with support for common audio formats (MP3 , WAV) ⚠️
 >
 > More formats could be added in the future